I wish we’d all been ready

 By looking at the history of how the Rapture idea came about, we can see the circumstances that influenced such thinking and how this thought lacks historical support.
 The discussion may seem excessively American-centric and that is because the Rapture is exactly that.
 Outside the U.S., our brothers and sisters across the pond look at us in utter confusion for our gripping acceptance of this doctrine.
 This history lesson may help explain our bewildering obsession with the Rapture.

 During the Antebellum Period (the era before the American Civil War) the United States’ attitude was one of optimism.
 The Second Great Awakening was sweeping the nation and Christian hope of forward progress was at an all-time high.
 It was in the midst of this that a shift happened in popular-evangelical eschatology (“eschatology” is the term for all things relating to end-times).
 The view known as ‘Postmillennialism’ gained popular ground.
-This view believes that Christ will return after one thousand years of peaceful living.
+This view holds that Christ will return after one thousand years of peaceful living.
 In this eschatology, the millennium is ushered in by the Church through social work, reform, and revivals.
-With a spirit of positive outlook on American progress during Antebellum, evangelicals believed they were nearing the time of the millennium and if each of them participated in the church’s work they could initiate this eschatological goal.
+With a spirit of positive outlook on the American progress during Antebellum, evangelicals believed they were nearing the time of the millennium and if each of them participated in the church’s work they could initiate this eschatological goal.

 However, this hopeful vision suffered a major blow due to the American Civil War.
 All optimism about progress was lost and the possibility of the church bringing a thousand years of prosperity and holiness completely decreased.
 The world was looking less and less like the envisioned church-ruled millennium promised by post-millennialists.